mrmmg/laravel-loggify/README.md

             ->warning(...)
 ```

-All above log example store the debug backtrace in database, and you can view them in Loggify web panel.
+All the log examples mentioned above store the debug backtrace in the database, and you can view them in the Loggify web panel.

 ### The Default Tags
 By default, Loggify add two tags to your tags, `ALL_LOGS` and `LOG_TYPE_{laravel_log_type}`. for example: